In this article, you’re going to learn the three ingredients you must have to successfully market a life coaching business.

 Testimonials & Reviews

 Ask happy clients to write testimonials for you and then publish these on your website, as well as social media.
-A few good testimonials can really boost your perceived expertise.
+A few good testimonials is one of the most effective ways to boost your perceived expertise.

 Short (or longer) videos talking about topics that are relevant to your clients are a perfect opportunity to position yourself as an expert.
 You can publish these videos on YouTube, your website and social media.